“Paleo Crispy Fried Fish? No, thank you, I’m good!”

-But this Paleo Fried Fish changed their minds.
+But this paleo crispy fried fish changed their minds.
 Forever.

-Scared off to try this fish recipe? ‘cos you have no idea how to cook it?
+Scared off to try this paleo crispy fried fish recipe? ‘cos you have no idea how to cook it?

 You absolutely don’t have.
 This recipe is SO easy to throw together.
 And it cooks in 20 minutes!
 Just follow the recipe and you’ll be just fine 😊